 Secondary Indicators Results Comments 1S1: Four-Year Graduation Rate 50% or more supported all measures 1S2: Extended Graduation Rate 50% or more supported baseline and years 1-2 50% or more did not support years 3-4 Measures too aggressive.
 Special populations should be excluded.
 2S1: Academic Proficiency in Reading Language Arts 50% or more supported baseline.
 50% or more did not support years 1-4 Measures too aggressive.

-2S2: Academic Proficiency in Mathematics 1511% or more supported paseline and vear 1 Measures can be irrelevant to success in career tech.
+2S2: Academic Proficiency in Mathematics 50% or more supported baseline and year 1 50% or more did not support years 2-4 Measures can be irrelevant to success in career tech.
 2S3: Academic Proficiency in Science 50% or more did not support any measure Measures are outside of career tech sphere of control.
 3S1: Post-Program Placement 50% or more supported all measures 4S1: Non-traditional Program Enrollment 50% or more supported baseline.
 50% or more did not support years 1-4.
 This should not be a measure.
 It is a personal choice and not in scope of control.
 5S3: Program Quality - Participated in Work- Based Learning 50% or more did not support any measure.
 Measures too aggressive without simulations.
 Not applicable for all careers.
 5S4: Program Quality - Technical Skill Attainment 50% or more supported all measures